sous-chefs/mysql/README.md

 - Configure the system yum/apt utilities to use a proxy server that can reach the Internet
-- Host a package repository locally that the machine can talk to
+- Host a package repository on a network that the machine can talk to

-On the RHEL platform_family, applying the `yum::default` recipe will allow you to drive the `yum_globalconfig` resource with attributes and change global proxy settings.
+On the RHEL platform_family, applying the `yum::default` recipe will allow you to drive the `yum_globalconfig` resource with attributes to change the global yum proxy settings.

-If hosting repository mirrors, applying one of the following recipes and adjusting the settings with node attributes is recommended.
+If hosting repository mirrors, applying one of the following recipes and adjust the settings with node attributes.

 - `recipe[yum-centos::default]` from the Supermarket
   https://supermarket.chef.io/cookbooks/yum-centos